 CRC 1182 Lynn Margulis Fund

 The Lynn Margulis fund supports outstanding female postdocs and advanced female doctoral researchers of the CRC 1182 one per year with up to 10,000 €*.
-The fund must be used for a research stay abroad in the laboratory of a distinguished female scientist host.
+The fund must be used for a research stay in the laboratory of a distinguished female scientist host.

 Who can apply?